 Well, the LSAC does.

-It’s right there on the answer sheet.
+It’s right there on the screen.
 There are even step-by-step instructions.
 Just follow them and you’ll be fine.
-Once you cancel your score, you’ll hear back in 2-3 weeks whether or not it actually worked.
+Once you cancel your score, you should see “Candidate Cancel” within your LSAC account.

 That’s comforting …